Yosemite Elopement Guide

 If you are planning your wedding ceremony at Yosemite, even if it’s an elopement, you will have to register for a Yosemite wedding permit.
 This permit is $150.
 If your ceremony requires monitoring (which is needed when you go over a certain amount of people per location), then it will be $50 additional, per hour.
 Park entrance fees ($20-$35) are not included in your wedding permit fee for you or your guests.

 You can schedule your ceremony up to a year in advance.
-Once you have applied and received your permit back, please remember to review it, sign it, and return the permit back for the final approval.
-Please remember to print and bring a copy of your approved permit with your during your wedding adventure.
+Once you have applied and received your permit back, please remember to review it, sign it, and return the permit back for final approval.
+Please remember to print and bring a copy of your approved permit with you during your wedding adventure.

-• Wedding guest limitations: If you have 11 people or less in your party, then you are not limited to the location in the approved wedding ceremony location list Yosemite has approved.
+- Wedding guest limitations: If you have 11 people or less in your party, then you are not limited to the location in the approved wedding ceremony location list Yosemite has approved.

-• Permit Restrictions: Wedding permits are also not granted for holiday weekends or holidays.
+- Permit Restrictions: Wedding permits are also not granted for holiday weekends or holidays.

 Please remember to leave no trace and stay on the trail during your ceremony.
 Leave the the area better than you found it and always tread lightly.